jb5k/way_of_stock/IntellijIDEA.md

     $ sudo sysctl -p

+## Avoiding blocked keyboard input under Ubuntu

+IDEA interacts poorly with a somewhat buggy version of IBus that ships with some versions of Ubuntu (See IDEA-78860 for further details).
+The symptom is idea failing to accept keystrokes.
+There are a few ways to fix this:

+* Upgrade IBus to version 1.5.11.
+* Append the following line to `~/.bashrc`, then restart your session.
+* Turn off IBus at `System Settings | Language Support | Keyboard input method`.

 ## Setting up icon in ubuntu

 To setup an icon for IDEA in ubuntu you need to create a file `/usr/share/applications/jetbrains-idea.desktop`.